 You should be aware that although we are principally responsible for looking after your personal data, information may be held in databases which can be accessed by other companies.
 When accessing your personal data, all companies will comply with the standards set out in this Policy.

-Catena Media is a group of companies with subsidiaries in several countries, for example, in the European Union, Australia, Japan and the USA.
+Ask Gamblers Limited is a group of companies with subsidiaries in several countries, for example, in the European Union, Australia, Japan and the USA.

 We may process the following personal data about you: